creativity-ai/creativity-ai.github.io/index.md

 description: A dialogue between machine learning researchers and creative professionals
 ---

-Welcome to the **Generative AI and Creativity** workshop at [NeurIPS 2024](https://neurips.cc/) (December 14/15 in Vancouver, Canada)!
+Welcome to the **Generative AI and Creativity** workshop at [NeurIPS 2024](https://neurips.cc/) (December 14 or 15 in Vancouver, Canada)!
 This workshop aims to bridge the gap between AI researchers and creative professionals, fostering mutual understanding and collaboration to address the impact of generative AI on creative fields.

 The rapid advancement of generative AI technology has significantly affected various creative professions, from writing and visual art to music and performing arts.
 High-profile events such as the New York Times lawsuit against OpenAI and the Writers Guild of America and SAG-AFTRA strike against Hollywood highlight the disconnect between AI developers and creative professionals.
 This workshop seeks to address this disconnect by fostering dialogue and collaboration between these communities.

 The transformative potential of generative AI will only be fully realized when AI researchers gain a deeper understanding of the creative processes of human artists and develop constructive partnerships based on that understanding.
 This workshop aims to create such connections.

-The workshop will cover a broad range of topics, including:
+The workshop will include:

-- Design of interactive, human-in-the-loop generative AI systems
-- Detection of plagiarism and copying in image and text generation
-- Tools to protect content creators from unwanted training
-- Representational biases in training data and their effects
-- Detection of AI-generated content and methods of evading detection
-- Benchmarking "creativity" in generative AI systems
-- Theories of data governance, provenance, and leverage
-- Proposals for data licensing for AI training, especially for creative applications
-- Surveys of attitudes and practices of creative professionals regarding generative AI
-- Discussion of generative AI from legal, ethical, economic, or other perspectives
+- papers, posters, and talks with technical contributions and broader perspectives

-The workshop will also showcase artwork that critically engages with the use of AI in creative endeavors and sparks conversations about our relationship with AI.
+- exhibition of artwork that critically engages with the use of AI in creative endeavors and sparks conversations about our relationship with AI
+- panels and round table discussions to foster mutual understanding and collaboration.

 ---